rorygreig/udacity-RL-collaboration-competition/report.md

 ### Update function
 The core update function for each agent works as follows, the code for this is in the function `MADDPG.update_single_agent()`:
 - get a minibatch of experience samples from the replay buffer
-- calculate the next target actions for **both** agents, using their target actor network and the states from the sample
+- calculate the next target actions for **both** agents, using their target actor network and the states from the replay buffer sample.
-- For each agent update the critic:
+- For each agent update the local critic network:
   - pass the concatenated states and actions for **both** agents to the target critic network to calculate `Q_targets_next`
   - calculate `Q_targets` using the rewards for that agent and `Q_targets_next`
   - calculate `Q_expected` using the agents local critic
   - calculate the MSE loss between `Q_targets` and `Q_expected` and minimise this loss.
 I also experimented with smooth Huber loss however I found this did not work well.
-- For each agent update the actor:
+- For each agent update the local actor network:
   - calculate the next actions for **both** agents, using their local actor networks and the states from the sample.
-I had to make sure to call PyTorch `detach()` function on the action result of the other agent.
+I had to make sure to call PyTorch `detach()` function on the action result of the other agent, so that it wasn't included in the gradient calculation.
   - calculate the actor loss by passing the concatenated states and predicted actions for **both** agents to the local critic network
   - minimise this actor loss
+- Then after the updates to the local networks have been applied, soft update the target networks for both actors and critics.

 There were some other notable features of the algorithm that I experimented with: